paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-109b-secure-water.md

 (4) **Network enhancement**

-  (A) *In general* — Not later than 10 years after March 30, 2009, in accordance with subparagraph (B), the Secretary shall—
+  (A) *In general* — Not later than 10 years after March 30, 2023, in accordance with subparagraph (B), the Secretary shall—

     (i) increase the number of streamgages funded by the national streamflow information program to a quantity of not less than 4,700 sites; and

-    (ii) ensure all streamgages are flood-hardened and equipped with water-quality sensors and modernized telemetry.
+    (ii) ensure all streamgages are flood-hardened and equipped with precipitation water-quality sensors and modernized telemetry.

-  (B) *Requirements of sites* — Each site described in subparagraph (A) shall conform with the National Streamflow Information Program plan as reviewed by the National Research Council.
+  (B) *Requirements of sites* — Each site described in subparagraph (A) shall conform with the Federal needs established through regular solicitation of feedback, such as that documented in the report titled “Re-prioritization of the U.S. Geological Survey Federal Priority streamgage program, 2022” 11 So in original.
+Probably should be “Re-Prioritization of the U.S. Geological Survey Federal Priority Streamgage Network, 2022”.
+(Open-file Report 2023–1032).

-(5) **Federal share** — The Federal share of the national streamgaging network established pursuant to this subsection shall be 100 percent of the cost of carrying out the national streamgaging network.
+(5) **Federal share** — The Federal share of the Federal priority streamgage network established pursuant to this subsection shall be 100 percent of the cost of carrying out the Federal priority streamgage network.

 (6) **Authorization of appropriations**

-  (A) *In general* — Except as provided in subparagraph (B), there are authorized to be appropriated such sums as are necessary to operate the national streamflow information program for the period of fiscal years 2009 through 2023, to remain available until expended.
+  (A) *In general* — Except as provided in subparagraph (B), there are authorized to be appropriated such sums as are necessary to operate the Federal priority streamgage program for the period of fiscal years 2009 through 2028, to remain available until expended.

-  (B) *Network enhancement funding* — There is authorized to be appropriated to carry out the network enhancements described in paragraph (4) $10,000,000 for each of fiscal years 2009 through 2019, to remain available until expended.
+  (B) *Network enhancement funding* — There is authorized to be appropriated to carry out the network enhancements described in paragraph (4) $10,000,000 for each of fiscal years 2009 through 2028, to remain available until expended.

 **(b) National groundwater resources monitoring**